Sexuality of James VI and I: George Villiers, 1st Duke of Buckingham

-The last of James's favourites was George Villiers, the son of a Leicestershire knight.
-Villers was from "minor gentry stock".
+The last of James' favourites was George Villiers, the son of a Leicestershire knight.
+Villiers was from "minor gentry stock".
 They had met in 1614, around the same time that the situation with Somerset was deteriorating.
 Buckingham, 22 years old to James's 48, was described as exceptionally handsome, intelligent and honest.
 His mother, Mary Villiers sent him to France to train as a courtier.
-In 1615 James knighted him and 8 years later he was the first commoner for more than a century to be elevated to a dukedom - as Duke of Buckingham - although he had first been raised in sequence as a Knight of the Garter and Viscount Villiers, as Earl of Buckingham then Marquess of Buckingham.
+In 1615 James knighted him and 8 years later he was the first commoner for more than a century to be elevated to a dukedom as Duke of Buckingham — although he had first been raised (in sequence) as a Knight of the Garter and Viscount Villiers, as Earl of Buckingham, then as Marquess of Buckingham.

 The King was blunt and unashamed in his avowal of love for Buckingham and compared it to Jesus' love of John:

 I, James, am neither a god nor an angel, but a man like any other.
 Therefore I act like a man and confess to loving those dear to me more than other men.
 You may be sure that I love the Earl of Buckingham more than anyone else, and more than you who are here, assembled.
 I wish to speak in my own behalf and not to have it thought to be a defect, for Jesus Christ did the same, and therefore I cannot be blamed.
 Christ had John, and I have George.

 The closeness between the two can be seen in letters they wrote each other, which Young, Norton and Bergeron refer to as love letters.
 James called Buckingham "My only sweet and dear child" to Buckingham's corresponding "dear Dad", which James echoed, calling himself "your dear dad".
 James's nickname for Buckingham was "Steenie" (a Scottish contraction of Steven), inspired by Saint Stephen, who was said to have the face of an angel and whose portrait showed him to be particularly handsome.
 Other familiar names the two had for Buckingham were "slave" and "dog" the second of which is likely a playful allusion to James's love for hounds.
 James also referred to himself and Buckingham as husband and wife.
-Writing to Buckingham in December 1623 after the death of his, James's, wife, James told the duke he was looking forward to their marriage at Christmastime:
+Writing to Buckingham in December 1623 after the death of his (James') wife, James told the duke he was looking forward to their marriage at Christmastime: